-In Figure 13 we can see that, not surprisingly, all algorithms scale much better than Branch-and-Bound (note the linear scale on the y-axis and compare with Figure 12).
+In Fig. 12, we can see that, not surprisingly, all algorithms scale much better than Branch-and-Bound (note the linear scale on the y-axis and compare with Fig. 11).
 GRASP is very efficient, and the fastest algorithm in this experiment with an almost constant runtime.
 The computation of local search is also reasonably efficient, but the number of solutions that have to be evaluated increases more strongly as compared to GRASP.
 This is because for GRASP the start solutions are already better, hence less local search steps are necessary before a solution is reached.
-Note that the number of solutions evaluated for local search is directly proportional to the number of start solutions used.
-In this experiment we used 25 start solutions.
-If we had used 50 start solutions instead, the runtime of local search would have been almost on the level of MA.
-GA also has a relatively constant runtime, but on much higher level than GRASP.
-The slowest algorithm in this experiment is MA, which is due to its unique combination of local optimization and genetic algorithm.